Snowflake

 t.table_name,

-ROUND(t.active_bytes / 1073741824.0, 3) AS storage_gb
+ROUND(t.bytes / 1073741824.0, 3) AS storage_gb,

-FROM snowflake.account_usage.table_storage_metrics t
+FROM SNOWFLAKE.ACCOUNT_USAGE.TABLES t

-WHERE t.deleted = FALSE
+WHERE t.deleted IS NULL

-AND t.table_schema NOT IN ('INFORMATION_SCHEMA')
+AND t.table_catalog NOT IN ('SNOWFLAKE')

-ORDER BY storage_gb DESC
+ORDER BY days_since_last_use DESC NULLS LAST

 Sample alert